RhetTbull/osxphotos/README.md

 `ExifTool` provides the following methods:

-- `as_dict()`: returns all EXIF metadata found in the file as a dictionary in following form (Note: this shows just a subset of available metadata).
+- `asdict()`: returns all EXIF metadata found in the file as a dictionary in following form (Note: this shows just a subset of available metadata).
 See [exiftool](https://exiftool.org/) documentation to understand which metadata keys are available.

 ```python
 {'Composite:Aperture': 2.2,
  'Composite:GPSPosition': '-34.9188916666667 138.596861111111',